 State police were on the scene just after noon Monday, and the scene was officially cleared by 6 p.m., Alden said.
 An ambulance was on standby if needed but was later dispatched to other calls.

 Selectman Steve Ingerson said he saw the cars outside the home, located across the street from the fire station, but didn't know what had happened.
-He said he hadn't gotten a call about the incident, but said if there was a danger to public safety, he would have been notified.

 "Nobody called me," he said.
 "If the police deemed it was a public threat, I would assume there would be some kind of a phone call made."